Makeup for Redheads: 8 of the best beauty tips

 …BUT DON’T BE AFRAID TO WEAR BLACK MASCARA FOR ADDED DRAMA

 I know a lot of redheads who think they can only wear brown mascara (or even clear, which is as close to useless as a beauty product can be).
-Actually, once it’s on your lashes, there’s not a huge amount of difference in colour between brown and black mascaras: I personally use black, because I like to exaggerate my lashes as much as possible, and I don’t think it looks odd, so don’t be afraid to give it a go – makeup for redheads doesn’t ALWAYS have to mean brown!
+Actually, once it’s on your lashes, there’s not a huge amount of difference in colour between brown and black mascaras: I personally use black, because I like to exaggerate my lashes as much as possible, and I don’t think it looks odd, so don’t be afraid to give it a go – makeup for ginger hair doesn’t ALWAYS have to mean brown!

 INVEST IN A TOP QUALITY FACIAL SUNSCREEN, EVEN IF IT SEEMS EXPENSIVE

 Pale skinned people can’t afford to go without sunscreen, especially during the summer, or if you’re going to be spending a lot of time outdoors.
 For years, I settled for whatever drugstore brand offered a high enough SPF – and inevitably ended up with a face like an oil slick, which was even whiter than before, thanks to the thick, gloopy formula.
 A few years ago, I was sent a tube of Lancome Genifique Soleil to review, and it was a complete game changer, because it applied like a regular moisturiser (and didn’t leave that tell-tale white residue behind!), but had a high enough SPF for my pale skin.
-It’s since been discontinued, and I’m on the hunt for a replacement: when I find one I love, I won’t hesitate to buy it, even if the price tag makes my eyes water – it makes such a difference to my skin and makeup that it’s totally worth it!
+It’s since been discontinued, and I’m on the hunt for a replacement: when I find one I love, I won’t hesitate to buy it, even if the price tag makes my eyes water – it makes such a difference to my skin and red hair makeup that it’s totally worth it!